K1297/CropLink/README.md

 - Chainlink for providing the infrastructure and tools for fetching weather information and integrating them into the CropLink DApp.

 - The Ethereum development community for their continuous efforts in advancing decentralized applications and smart contract technology.

+- Amazon for providing DynamoDB, AWS Lambda, and AWS API Gateway.